 How Far Is Heaven is an observational documentary about the Sisters of Compassion congregation who have lived in the remote village of Jerusalem / Hiruharama on the Whanganui River for 120 years.
 Today, only three nuns remain.

+We loved the film, and it’s out now on DVD.
 Cinematographer Chris Pryor (who worked on Florian Habicht’s early films) and writer Miriam Smith were gracious enough to answer a few questions for us…

 FLICKS: Hello from Flicks.co.nz.
 How are you doing?

 What should people expect from How Far Is Heaven?